-Food Chain aims to promote sustainable supplies of high-quality foods by exploring all aspects of the food chain from the practical to the political at every level across a broad geographical base.
+Food Chain aims to promote sustainable supplies of high quality foods by exploring all aspects of the food chain from the practical to the political at every level across a broad geographical base.

-- Practical solutions are essential to address many of the difficulties experienced in producing and processing foods at a small scale.
+- Practical solutions are essential to address many of the difficulties experienced in processing foods at a small scale.
 However, the impacts of government and international policies as well as institutional influences on the food sector are also key to addressing issues in the food chain.